mbridak/not1mm/README.md

 </details>
 <br>

-You can now open a new terminal and type not1mm.
-On it's first run, it may or may not install a lovely non AI generated icon, which you can later click on to launch the application.

 ### Python, PyPI, pip and pipx

 This software is a Python package hosted on PyPI, and installable with the pip